Preparing a Curriculum Vitae (C.V.)

-- A comprehensive biographical statement used instead of a resume for primarily academic audiences, education, science and teaching positions
+- A comprehensive biographical statement used primarily by those in academia and research

 - Designed to present a complete picture of the breadth and depth of academic experience a person has accumulated